heart

 Signal mapping

-Incoming heartbeat data is processed in real time and mapped directly to rhythmic actuation, preserving beat timing and temporal structure.
+Heart rate data is processed in real time and mapped directly to actuation.

 Actuation

-Internal mechanisms convert the signal into a physical beat, experienced as subtle pressure and rhythmic motion.
-Output is continuous and perceivable through touch.
+Internal mechanisms convert the data into a physical beat, experienced as subtle pressure and rhythmic motion, perceivable through touch.

 Interface form

-Feedback is delivered through a life-sized, soft silicone heart designed to be held.
-The biomimetic form and compliant material support intuitive perception of rhythm and reduce cognitive translation.
+Feedback is delivered through a life-size, soft silicone heart designed specifically to be held.
+The lifelike form and material support intuitive perception of heartbeat and reduce cognitive translation.

 Interaction loop